fergbrain/countdown-timer/readme.txt

 Time until my birthday:
 [fergcorp_cdt_single date="ENTER\_DATE\_HERE"]

-Where "ENTER_DATE_HERE" uses PHP's strtotime function and will parse about any English textual datetime description.
+Where "ENTER_DATE_HERE" uses PHP's strtotime function and will parse about any English textual datetime description (such as "28 May 2012"

+= PHP =

+Countdown Timer also provide PHP functions designed to be accessed publicly so you can include it in elements of your site that may not be in The Loop.

+`fergcorp_countdownTimer(_$maxEvents_)`

+where _$maxEvents_ is the maximum number of events you wish to be displayed.
+If _$maxEvents_ is not given, the function will return all timers.

+Events are automatically sorted by date of occurrence.

+Note: You should also encapsulate calls with "fucntion_exists" to prevent unintentional errors if the plugin is deactivated.

 = Limiting the number of countdown timers displayed =

 If you're using the widget, there is an option to set the maximum number of timers shown.
-If you are using the PHP code, replace

-`fergcorp_countdownTimer()`

-with

-`fergcorp_countdownTimer(##)`

-where ## is the maximum number of events you wish to be displayed.
+If you are using the PHP code, _$maxEvents_ is the maximum number of events you wish to be displayed.

 Events are automatically sorted by date of occurrence.

 = Changing the font, size, and style using CSS =

-Starting with version 2.4, you can makes changes to the appearance of Countdown Timer display using CSS.
+You can makes changes to the appearance of Countdown Timer display using CSS.

 The following CSS classes are available: